CSCfi/csc-user-guide/docs/apps/xhmm.md

 particular experimental conditions, just high coverage of genomic regions for many samples.

+[TOC]

+## License

+Software is free to use and open source, but no license specified.

 ## Version

 *   xhmm 1.0 is available in Puhti